42labs/call-me-maybe/README.md

 ## About

+Hackathon project for 2022 Starknet Hackathon in Amsterdam, by Jonas Nelle.

-American Style Options
+Project: P2P American Style Call Options Protocol.

-Currency: The currency of the option, the token the option holder has the right to buy at strike price.
+Description: Currency: The currency of the option, the token the option holder has the right to buy at strike price.
 Currently also the currency for payment of the buyer's fee.

+Motivation: Perpetuals are preferred to options because they are more liquid and because they have no delivery, so the contract parties do not have to hold the underlying assets.
+We address the second weakness: By using price feeds from the Pontis oracle, we enable the options to deal only with one currency for the fee, collateral and underlying spot asset.

 ## Usage